Meisterschueler/ogn-python/README.md

 4. Install [PostgreSQL](http://www.postgresql.org/) with [PostGIS](http://www.postgis.net/) and [TimescaleDB](https://www.timescale.com) Extension.
     Create a database (use "ogn" as default, otherwise you have to modify the configuration, see below)

-5. Optional: Install redis for asynchronous tasks (like takeoff/landing-detection)
+5. Install redis for asynchronous tasks (like database feeding, takeoff/landing-detection, ...)

     ```
     apt-get install redis-server